vannizhang/npm-package-boilerplate/README.md

 You can run `npm run test` to run unit tests that you create using Jest.

-To generate the compiled files in the `./dist` folder, run `npm run build`.
+## Commands and Script
+Here is a brief explanation of each of the commands/scripts defined in the The `scripts` field in the `package.json`:

+- `test`: Runs Jest test runner with the configuration defined in `jest.config.js` file.
+- `clean`: Deletes the `dist` directory using the `rimraf` command.
+- `build`: Runs `npm run clean` to delete the `dist` directory and then transpiles the TypeScript code using `tsc`.
+- `lint`: Runs ESLint on all `.tsx` and `.ts` files inside the `src` directory, using the `--cache` flag to speed up the linting process, and the `--fix` flag to automatically fix any linting errors it can.
+- `prepare`: Installs Husky git hooks and runs `npm run build` before the package is packed and published.
+- `prepublishOnly`: Runs `npm run test` and `npm run lint` before publishing to the registry.
+This is to ensure that the code is tested and conforms to the linting rules before it is published.
+- `version`: Runs `npm run lint` and adds all changes in the `src` directory to the git staging area.
+This is done before versioning, to ensure that only correctly formatted code is committed.
+- `postversion`: Pushes the changes to the remote repository and adds tags to the commit.
+This is done after the version has been bumped to ensure that the latest version of the code is pushed to the repository.

+To run any of these scripts, simply run `npm run <script name>` in the terminal.
+For example, to run the test script, you would run `npm run test`.

 ## Test Your NPM Package
 To test your npm package locally, you can follow these steps:

-1. Open the terminal or command prompt on your computer.
-2. Navigate to the directory where your npm package is located.
-3. Run `npm pack` command in your terminal, which will create a compressed tarball of your package in the root directory of your package (e.g. `package.tgz`).
+1. Run `npm pack` command in your terminal, which will create a compressed tarball of your package in the root directory of this project (e.g. `package.tgz`).
-4. Next, navigate to the directory where you want to test your package.
+2. Next, navigate to the directory where you want to test your package.
-5. Run `npm install /path/to/your/package.tgz` command in your terminal to install the package from the tarball.
+3. Run `npm install /path/to/your/package.tgz` command in your terminal to install the package from the tarball.
-6. Once the package is installed, you can use it in your code and test it as needed.
+4. Once the package is installed, you can use it in your code and test it as needed.

 ## Publish Your NPM Package
 Once your codes are done and tested, you can publish your package to the NPM registry.
 First, run `npm login` to login to your NPM account.

+Before publishing your package, there is no need to manually run the `npm run build` command as it will be executed automatically by the `prepare` script.
+This script is triggered when you run the `npm publish` command, and it ensures that your code is compiled and ready for distribution.

 ### Making Your First Release: